 4:00 – 4:30 p.m.
 Poster Awards Ceremony

 We invite graduate students and postdoctoral fellows to present their research in poster format.
-The poster session will be held 2:00 – 4:00 p.m. at University House, 2151 West University Avenue.
+The poster session will be held 2:00 – 4:00 p.m. at The Earl and Christy Powell University House, 2151 West University Avenue.
 The top graduate student poster winners will be recognized and presented a travel award.
 The top post-doctoral fellow poster winners will also be recognized and will receive a travel award.
 Award recipients will be announced at the 4:00 poster awards ceremony.
-All poster presenters are invited to join the keynote speakers and T32 preceptors at a University House luncheon prior to the poster session.
+Prior to the poster session, all poster presenters are invited to join the keynote speakers and T32 preceptors at a luncheon at The Earl and Christy Powell University House.

-All presenters must submit an online abstract here: NMPT Symposium Abstract Submission Form no later than Friday, February 10, 2017 at 5:00 p.m.
+All presenters must submit an online abstract here: NMPT Symposium Abstract Submission Form no later than Date TBA at 5:00 p.m.

 Abstract submitters will receive a reply within three business days.
 If you do not receive a reply within three business days, contact Laurie Bialosky at 352-273-6113.

 All individuals receiving a notice of abstract acceptance are invited to present their poster during the March 16, 2018 poster session.

 There is no required poster size but the poster area of the boards are 4’10” Tall x 5’10” Wide.
 Posters generally range in size from 36 to 43″ long by 53 to 63″ wide.